 How can it be that I am as old as I am and have not read Jim Harrison’s fiction before this?
 All I can say is thank goodness I did pick up a copy of The English Major, his latest book, now out in trade paper.
 What a romp.

 Harrison opens his novel with a loaded declarative sentence: “It used to be Cliff and Vivian and now it isn’t.”
-The story is told in Cliff’s voice and it is a voice that is pitch perfect.
+The story is told in Cliff’s voice, and it is a voice that is pitch-perfect.
 Here’s a guy, married almost thirty-eight years, whose wife leaves him for an old high school beau she reconnects with when she and Cliff attend their 40th high school reunion.
-Cliff is devastated and does not want the divorce, “I want Vivian back but it’s been made clear to me that this is unlikely to happen.”
+Cliff is devastated and does not want the divorce, “I want Vivian back, but it’s been made clear to me that this is unlikely to happen.”
 Poor Cliff.
 Well, maybe.

 A little background, if you please.
-Cliff, as the title tells us, was an English major and after he and Vivian marry they return to Mullet Lake, Michigan, where he teaches high school English at their alma mater.
+Cliff, as the title tells us, was an English major, and after he and Vivian marry, they return to Mullet Lake, Michigan, where he teaches high school English at their alma mater.
 But he quits teaching after ten years, puts his English major personae on ice, and takes up running the small family farm owned by Vivian’s parents.
 Cliff is a natural at farming.
 He loves the fruit trees, the cattle, the pigs, his dog Lola and Vivian.
 The years pass, the farm flourishes, their son graduates from college and finds a career in San Francisco.
-Cliff pulls at our heartstrings when he says, “The last thing I expected was that my fifty-eight year old wife would become wayward.”
+Cliff pulls at our heartstrings when he says, “The last thing I expected was that my fifty-eight-year-old wife would become wayward.”

 Harrison has written the perfect on-the-road book for those over fifty.
-His mile by mile sexual exploits are not just funny, but also sweet, sad and filled with enough insight to keep the pages flying.
-Just when you think it can’t go any further (and farther), Harrison lets Chris out of Marybelle’s clutches long enough to look at the scenery, appreciate the local flora and fauna, and with an aging innocense comments, “Rivers make my favorite sound.”
+His mile-by-mile sexual exploits are not just funny but also sweet, sad, and filled with enough insight to keep the pages flying.
+Just when you think it can’t go any further (and farther), Harrison lets Chris out of Marybelle’s clutches long enough to look at the scenery, appreciate the local flora and fauna, and with an aging innocense, comments, “Rivers make my favorite sound.”

-We learn about State flowers, State birds and enough of Cliff’s philosophy of renaming each that the whole thing begins to make sense.
+We learn about State flowers, State birds, and enough of Cliff’s philosophy of renaming each that the whole thing begins to make sense.
 I won’t give away the ending, but Cliff reaches San Francisco after depositing Marybelle in Montana.
 His son fills him in on Vivian and her relationship that is foundering.
 We travel with Cliff back across the states as he heads to Michigan with Marybelle only a cell phone call away.

 Vivian is a character also worthy of our sympathy and understanding.
 Long term relationships do not die easily.
-Early on in the story, Cliff, in a bar, listens to two ranchers swapping tales and thinks, “These fellows reminded me of the old days, my father’s generation, when stories were told slowly and savored.”
+Early on in the story, Cliff, in a bar, listens to two ranchers swapping tales and thinks, “These fellows reminded me of the old days, my father’s generation when stories were told slowly and savored.”
 How lucky for us that Jim Harrison remembers that generation.
 The English Major